kalicharan369/we-need-to-create-a-python-script-for-copying-code-from-the-url-then-modifying-pasting-in-sublime/README.md

 Task 2 > then the script should find the starting word and the ending word from the code in the url from w3schools.com

+For Example: to find the Starting & Ending Word, go to the url > https://www.w3schools.com/js/tryit.asp?filename=tryjs_number_tostring < you can find the starting word as <!DOCTYPE html> and ending word as </html>

 Task 3 > then the script should copy the code w.r.t starting word and ending word

 Task 4 > then the script should open only single sublime file